pytorch/pytorch.github.io/_get_started/installation/mac.md

 # Installing on macOS
 {:.no_toc}

 PyTorch can be installed and used on macOS.
-Depending on your system and GPU capabilities, your experience with PyTorch on a Mac may vary in terms of processing time.
+Depending on your system and GPU capabilities, your experience with PyTorch on macOS may vary in terms of processing time.

 ## Prerequisites
 {: #mac-prerequisites}